David Andahl

 David Dean Andahl (October 30, 1964 – October 5, 2020) was an American politician, rancher, land developer and driver.
-In the 2020 election, Andahl defeated longtime incumbent Jeff Delzer in the Republican primary for a seat in the North Dakota House of Representatives, but died a month before the November general election due to complications from COVID-19 during the COVID-19 pandemic in North Dakota, twenty five days short from his 56th birthday.
+In the 2020 election, Andahl defeated longtime incumbent Jeff Delzer in the Republican primary for a seat in the North Dakota House of Representatives, but died a month before the November general election due to complications from COVID-19 during the COVID-19 pandemic in North Dakota, at age 55.
 Andahl remained on the ballot and was elected posthumously.

 Early life and education

 Andahl was born on October 30, 1964, in Bismarck, North Dakota, to Ronald and Patricia Andahl and graduated from Century High School.
 He received his associate degree from Bismarck State College and studied animal science at North Dakota State University.

 Career

 He was a farmer, contractor and rancher.
 Andahl spent sixteen years on the Burleigh County Planning and Zoning Commission, and chaired it for eight years.
 A Republican, he was a part of the Donald Trump 2020 presidential campaign.
+At the time of his house election he was the sitting chairman of the Lignite Energy Council, a lobbying and pressure group for the coal industry in North Dakota.